Birendra of Nepal: Murder

+Birendra and members of his immediate family were massacred on 1 June 2001 at the Narayanhiti Palace, the residence of the Nepali monarchy.
+After shooting himself, the comatose Dipendra was proclaimed King.
+He failed to regain consciousness and was declared dead a few days later.
+With no other royal wanting to take the throne, Gyanendra Bir Bikram Shah Dev was made the king.

 Notable works and improvements

 Diplomatic campaign

 He managed to maintain Nepal's independence despite encroaching influences by India, China, and the Soviet Union.
 His first trips abroad as king were to India in October 1973 and China two months later.
 He prevented the breaking up of Mustang from Nepal and Tibet from China during the Mustang revolution.
 The disarmament of Khampas rebellions working against China brought Nepal-China relations to a new height.
 His compatriots remember him for his extensive campaign and contribution for the establishment of South Asian Association for Regional Cooperation and South Asian food reserve.
 During his reign, he was also able to set up the SAARC Secretariat in Kathmandu.
 He was able to establish diplomatic relations with additional 46 countries taking the total number of countries for diplomatic relations from 49 to 96.
 He further strengthened Nepal's policy of neutrality by promoting Nepal as zone of Peace in the UN.
 He believed that Nepal, sandwiched between the two Asian powers, should have good relationship with both.